 As a CAZA accredited facility, we strive to provide the highest standard of care for our bears, while doing our part in the conservation of their species.
 We offer daily educational presentations where visitors can learn about the polar bear species, as well as the work being carried out at the Habitat.
 The Viewers Building, which offers an underwater view of the Arctic enclosure pool, features a variety of educational displays, suitable for all ages.

-In addition to educating the public, The Habitat regularly hosts conservation organizations and researchers who are looking to learn more about polar bears.
-Please check out the conservation page for more information.
+In addition to providing education to the public, The Habitat regularly hosts conservation organizations and researchers who are looking to learn more about polar bears.